suposk/aspnet-security-api-sample/V3.0/README.md

 ### Visual studio settings
 1. Go to the project properties in visual studio, click on Debug
-    1. Check the checkbox for 'Launch browesr at 'swagger'
+    1. Check the checkbox for 'Launch browser at 'swagger'
     2. Add the Environmental variables "CLIENT_ENVIRONMENT" with Value "None", "ASPCORE_ENVIRONMENT" with value "Development"
     3. Set the App URL: **http://localhost:5000** to run the server at port 5000.